 • 2015 Canadian Sprint Canoe Kayak National Championship

 Days before the beginning of the pandemic, Ottawa hosted the 2020 Pan-American Wrestling Olympic Qualification Tournament and Senior Pan-American Wrestling Championships and the 2020 U Sports Men’s and Women’s Final 8 Basketball Championships.
-Since then, Ottawa has hosted two major events: the 2021 Canadian Sprint Canoe Kayak Championships and the 2021 Trillium Championships – the largest equestrian event in Ontario.
-Before year-end, Ottawa expects to host the Canadian Cross Country Championships, U Sports Men’s Soccer Championship and Canadian Curling Club Championships.
+Since then, Ottawa has hosted two major events: the 2021 Canoe Kayak Canada Sprint National Championships, and the 2021 Trillium Championships – the largest equestrian event in Ontario.
+Before year-end, Ottawa expects to host the Canadian Cross-Country Championships, U Sports Men’s Soccer Championship and Canadian Curling Club Championships.

 • 2021 & 2022 Canadian Cross Country Championships